Life can be overwhelming.

 Mindfulness takes us beyond coping and making do.
-The techniques help us to see the world differently; to grow, flourish and live a more compassionate, fulfilled life.
+The techniques help us to see the world differently, grow, flourish, and live a more compassionate, fulfilled life.

 If mindfulness were a pill, we should all be taking it.

 This article will not solve all your problems.
-And yet, it will introduce you to the importance of mindfulness, and explore some of the reasons why you should be practicing it.
+It will introduce you to the importance of mindfulness and explore some of the reasons why you should be practicing it.

 This article contains:

 Our mind is not a good fit for how and where we live.

 By practicing mindfulness, though, we have the power to respond to our environment differently.

 Homo sapiens – us – evolved over 200,000 years ago.
 Our bodies and minds are the results of an incredible series of adaptations brought about by a combination of random genetic mutations, reproductive success, and inheritance.

 Such adaptations enabled the human race to survive the harshest environments on earth against all the odds.
 Living in small groups, and tackling challenges together, humans were “on a camping trip that lasted a lifetime, and they had to solve many different kinds of problems well to survive and reproduce” (Cosmides & Tooby, 2013).

 As a result, human nature excels at focusing on short-term, local problems.
 We are good at finding food, seeking shelter, and avoiding being eaten.
 We are not so successful at tackling less immediate challenges: climate change, obesity, war, pandemics, and the plight of refugees (Giphart, 2019).